Skip to content

 • A web server to host your application

-When you use qlik-embed, a host configuration (hostConfig) is needed to load the library and connect it to your Qlik Cloud tenant.
+When you use qlik-embed, you need a host configuration (hostConfig) to load the library and connect it to your Qlik Cloud tenant.

 Add the host configuration as a child of the head element in your web page.